|

 echo_wchar may be macros.

-All of these functions are described in the XSI Curses standard, Issue 4.
+These functions are described in X/Open Curses, Issue 4.
 The

 X/Open Curses makes it clear that the WACS_ symbols should be